 The objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement also clarifies the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitment and voluntary commitments extended by issuers and arrangements associated with the debt obligations; and improving required note disclosures.
-The requirements of this Statement are effective for financial statements for periods beginning after December 15, 2020.
+The requirements of this Statement were initially to be effective for financial statements for periods beginning after December 15, 2021, pursuant to GASB Statement No. 95.
 Earlier application is encouraged.
-The District is in the process of determining the impact this Statement will have on the financial statements.
+The District does not believe this statement will have a significant impact on the District's financial statements.